The City uses the Performance Evaluation Program (PEP) developed by JCM Consulting for performance evaluations.

 5. Performance factors and weights between similar jobs within a department should be uniform.

-6. The Management Services Director should review changes to factor definitions or the creation of new factors and their definitions.
-Factor levels should be written to reflect performance as follows: 1 = Unsatisfactory, 2= Needs Improvement, 3 = Competent / Meets Minimum Job Requirements, 4 = Exceeds Expectations, and 5 = Outstanding.
+6. The City Manager should review changes to factor definitions or the creation of new factors and their definitions.
+Factor levels should be written to reflect performance as follows: 1 = Unsatisfactory, 2= Needs Improvement, 3 = Competent / Solid, Sound Performance, 4 = Exceeds Expectations Regularly, and 5 = Constantly Outstanding.
 Effective July 1, 2007, certain factor definitions have been revised for clarification purposes.
 A list of revisions can be found at the end of this document.

 7. Specific Performance Objectives (SPOs) or goals should be clearly defined within factors where appropriate.